CSTS: Cooperation with Russia

+Study

+On 13 June 2006 the press reported that the winged Kliper project had been replaced by a study, that the ESA would fund, to develop a capsule under the Advanced Crew Transportation System program.

-Reasons given for choosing the CSTS over Kliper included that the former would offer Europe the possibility to be a full partner in a Russian-European program, because the modular structure (see below) allows for a division of design responsibilities between the partners (for instance, Russia could be in charge of the overall design of the reentry capsule, while ESA works on the habitation module etc.).
+Reasons given for choosing the ACTS over Kliper included that the former would offer Europe the possibility to be a full partner in a Russian-European program, because the modular structure (see below) allowed for a division of design responsibilities between the partners (for instance, Russia could be in charge of the overall design of the reentry capsule, while the ESA worked on the habitation module etc.).

-About €15 million were pledged for the CSTS program at ESA's regular meeting on June 21 and June 22, 2006.
+About €15 million was pledged for the CSTS program at the ESA's regular meeting on 21-22 June 2006.
 Further funding of the study was to have been asked for at the next ESA meeting in July.
-Both partners, Russia and ESA, would have borne their own costs in the first 2 years of the program.
-"We are now entering a phase of working with the Russians where we will establish a preliminary design of the vehicle, establish all the legal framework for the operation, delineate the work share for the parties, and outline the aspects of development," said Manuel Valls, head of Policy and Plans Department in ESA's Directorate of Human Spaceflight, Microgravity, and Exploration Program.
+Both partners, the FKA and the ESA, would have borne their own costs in the first two years of the program.
+"We are now entering a phase of working with the Russians where we will establish a preliminary design of the vehicle, establish all the legal framework for the operation, delineate the work share for the parties, and outline the aspects of development," said Manuel Valls, head of Policy and Plans Department in the ESA's Directorate of Human Spaceflight, Microgravity, and Exploration Program.

-On 4 July 2006, Russian media reported that the head of the Roscosmos, Anatoly Perminov, had met with Jean-Jacques Dordain to discuss the CSTS proposal; however, no agreement was signed between the Russians and Europeans as a result.

-On 18 July 2006, Perminov announced that the Russian tender for the Kliper spacecraft had been cancelled.
-It was noted that the ACTS proposal had gained more support among ESA member states than the Kliper design.
+On 4 July 2006, Russian media reported that the head of the FKA, Anatoly Perminov, had met with Jean-Jacques Dordain to discuss the CSTS proposal; however, no agreement was signed between the Russians and Europeans as a result.
+Two weeks later on 18 July, Perminov announced that the Russian request for tenders for the Kliper spacecraft had been cancelled, as none of the submitted tenders were satisfactory.

-Farnborough Air Show

-Jean-Jacques Dordain announced on the Farnborough Air show on July 25, 2006, that the collaborative study together with Roscosmos on the ACTS spacecraft would begin in September 2006 and end early in 2008, "So in 18 months' time we will have got[sic] a proposal to make to our ministers for the development of such a vehicle."
-It was confirmed that ESA's financial contribution to this study would be €15 million, shared among seven ESA member states.
+On 25 July 2006 Jean-Jacques Dordain announced that the collaborative study together with the FKA on the ACTS spacecraft would begin that September and end early in 2008, "So in eighteen months' time we will have got [sic] a proposal to make to our ministers for the development of such a vehicle."
+It was confirmed that the ESA's financial contribution to this study would be €15 million, shared among seven ESA member states.
 The work areas of the study were: